 In This Article

 New tattoos are crisp, vibrant, and exciting to look at.
 But if you head out into the sun too quickly after getting your new ink, you can end up ruining the beauty of the design.
-Even a hidden tattoo is susceptible to sun damage, so it’s important to do your research on how best to care for your fresh tattoo.
+Even a hidden tattoo is susceptible to sun damage, so it’s essential to do your research on how best to care for your fresh tattoo.
 Too much sun exposure can cause fading, scarring, or color spreading, especially in the first few months after getting ink.
 Thankfully, protecting your tattoo is as easy as prevention and preservation.
 Ahead, a dermatologist and two tattoo artists share their best tips for protecting both new and old tattoos from the sun.

 Meet the Expert